 But what I’m trying to figure out is whether there’s any difference between collecting a “bullet fee” and, say, this:

 Half a century after United States B-52 bombers dropped more than 500,000 tonnes of explosives on Cambodia’s countryside Washington wants the country to repay a $US500 million ($662 million) war debt.

 The demand has prompted expressions of indignation and outrage from Cambodia’s capital, Phnom Penh.

 Indignation and outrage?
 You don’t say.
 Cambodia doesn’t want to pay back its American loan of livestock feed (read the article) simply because American ordinance killed half a million or so Cambodians in the early 1970s and helped grease the wheels for the Khmer Rouge to take over the country, which led directly to the deaths of 2-3 million more?
+It doesn’t want to repay a debt that was racked up by a government that the US installed in a coup and that never had any popular legitimacy?
 What a bunch of ingrates.